root-systems/handbook/project-processes/agile.md

-# How we run a project form start to finish
+# How we run a project form start to finish - WIP

 ## Intro
 We've created these processes to solve some of problems we have experienced as a team when working on projects together.
 It's recommended that you start a project using these processes as a starting point and alter them to fit your team.